eesyuen09/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 We follow the project design and documentation structure of the AddressBook-Level3 project by SE-EDU.
+In addition, the structure and certain sections of this Developer Guide were inspired by and adapted from [a team project developed by a previous cohort](https://ay2425s1-cs2103t-w08-1.github.io/tp/).
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**